 The beaches are beautiful, yes, but there are other natural wonders here, such as the Pearl Tree River and the Green Grotto Caves, which are around half a million years old and filled with interesting stalagmites and stalactites, as well as an underground lake.

 Where to Stay in Runaway Bay

 - Jewel Paradise Cove Beach Resort – An exquisite adult beach resort and spa, Jewel Paradise is an admirable 5-star holiday rental set on a private strip of beach overlooking the striking Caribbean Sea.
 Sporting a health and fitness theme, the resort has a cross-fit court, three fascinating outdoor pools, a swim-up bar, and tennis facilities.
 The resort also offers PADI certified diving excursions and water skiing.
 Rooms here are decorated in a vogueish, contemporary style with an ensuite bathroom.
 Some of them even come with personal butler service!

-Just west of Montego Bay is the town of Falmouth.
+Just east of Montego Bay is the town of Falmouth.
 It may be a cruise ship port, but this town is all about its heritage.
 There are some beautiful examples of crumbling Georgian architecture in its historic district, while slightly out of town is the 18th century Good Hope Estate – a former sugar plantation where you can now learn all about what went on here.

 There are numerous old churches around the area, such as St Peter’s Anglican Church.
 There is even a Jewish cemetery located in Falmouth.
 But it’s not all about the history; there are some fantastic beaches in the vicinity, such as Burwood Public Beach – complete with a children’s play area – and Silver Sands Public Beach, suitable for snorkeling and swimming.